doda25-team10/operation/helm/myapp/README.md

 # from the repo root
 helm install myapp ./helm/myapp --namespace sms-stack --create-namespace
 ```
+Before being able to run this however, it might be necessary to run `helm dependency build ./helm/myapp` if you get an error.

 > **Note:** `myapp` above is the Helm release name.
 If you pick a different release name (e.g. `helm install sms-stack ./helm/myapp --namespace sms-stack --create-namespace`), replace `myapp` everywhere accordingly.
 Many resource names are `<release>-<component>`, so use `kubectl get svc -n sms-stack` to see the exact service names before port-forwarding.